astropy/astropy/docs/io/fits/usage/unfamiliar.rst

 A variable length array table can have one or more fields (columns) which are variable length.
+The rest of the fields (columns) in the same table can still be regular, fixed-length ones.
+The data for the variable-length arrays in a table are not stored in the main data table; they are stored in a supplemental data area, the heap, following the main data table.
-The rest of the fields (columns) in the same table can still be regular, fixed-length ones. ``astropy`` will automatically detect what kind of field it is during reading; no special action is needed from the user.
-The data type specification (i.e., the value of the TFORM keyword) uses an extra letter 'P' and the format is:
+``astropy`` will automatically detect what kind of field it is during reading; no special action is needed from the user.
+The data type specification (i.e., the value of the TFORM keyword) uses an extra letter 'P' (or 'Q') and the format is:

 .. parsed-literal::